 The Districts that contain an urban municipality will develop an urban ministry plan for their urban area.
 The District Strategy Team or alternate structure chosen by the District are to work together to develop a plan that:

-Applications must be received by any one of the following deadlines: June 1, September 1, December 1, or March 1.
+Applications must be received by April 1 or August 1.
 Applicants will submit their applications via online application to the Great Plains Congregational Excellence department.
 The Congregational Excellence department will convene a Conference Urban Strategy Team, comprised of the following twenty- one persons: (1) Cabinet Rep; (2) CE Director of New Church Development; (3) three members of Connecting Council; (4) four at-large members selected by the Connecting Council based upon expertise; (5) one Conference Trustee representative, (6) and the Conference Treasurer.
 The Urban Strategy Team will review and discuss applications and ensure that all criteria are met.
 The Congregational Excellence New Church Director will present the grant applications that meet all of the criteria to the Great Plains Trustees.
 The Board of Trustees will vote on a list of recommended projects for final approval and levels of funding.
 Notifications will be sent to applicants within one week after approval with funding to being 45 days after the submission deadline cycle date.

-The proposal will communicate a well-written comprehensive plan from the district (see APPENDIX 3, pp. 14-19) that includes a budget, marketing approach, salary support, and specific ministry objectives.
+The proposal will communicate a well-written comprehensive plan from the district that includes a budget, marketing approach, salary support, and specific ministry objectives.
 Project development cannot continue without a well-written and thought- out plan.

 The dollar range of grants is up to $120,000 per project over a four-year period.
 Funds may be used for salaries, administrative expenses, program expenses, capital expenditures, and so forth.
 Projects and initiatives funded for one year must reapply for continued funding the following year in time to meet the annual application deadline.